niiccolas/nevskii-db/README.md

 <p align="center">
   <img width="600" src="./assets/svg/seed.svg">
 </p>

-Starter PostgreSQL database for the Nevskii platform.
-Seed local with **Docker**, dump & deploy to **Heroku**!
+Starter PostgreSQL database of 8182 movie items for the Nevskii platform.

+Seed & dump locally with **Docker**, then deploy to **Heroku**!

 ## Setup

-Clone and install dependencies.
+Clone repo and install dependencies.
+Install Docker.

 At the project root, create a `.env` file with relevant credentials.